Noise Levels in Lannon, WI | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Lannon sounds about 93% louder than Eastern Lannon to the human ear, a 9.5 dBA gap.
+To the human ear, noise in northwestern Lannon sounds about 24% louder than in southeastern Lannon, a 3.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Cth W do you need to be?